KeepItSimpleEasy/reporting_util/README.md

 pip install -e .

-/usr/local/bin/python3.7 automated_report_tool.py <path of config file> >> /tmp/1.log
+/usr/local/bin/python3.7 automated_report_tool.py "path of config file" >> /tmp/1.log

-e.g. /usr/local/bin/python3.7 automated_report_tool.py config/sample.ini
+e.g. /usr/local/bin/python3.7 automated_report_tool.py config/sample.ini >> /tmp/1.log

 This is utility tool which reads a config file and does the following for you: